amboar/checklists/README.md

 Execution checklists (the concatonation of all listed checklists) are passed through [envsubst][man-1-envsubst].
-This allows you to define values for the execution by setting them in the environment at the invocation of `cl run ...`, for instance: `MY_PARAMETER=foo cl run ...`
+This allows you to define values for the execution by setting them in the environment at the invocation of `cl exec ...`, for instance: `MY_PARAMETER=foo cl exec ...`

 [man-1-envsubst]: https://www.man7.org/linux/man-pages/man1/envsubst.1.html